10 Marvel Actors Who Got Together in Real Life

 Dominic Cooper and Gemma Chan

-It is not known exactly when the actors started dating, but it seems that the passion began during the filming of the movie Stratton: Special Forces.
+It is not known exactly when the actors started dating, but everything indicates that the passion began during the filming of the movie Stratton: Special Forces.
 Dominic Cooper and Gemma Chan took to the relationship in 2018.
 Little is known about the relationship as they both prefer to keep their personal lives out of the spotlight.

 Tom Holland and Zendaya